ErikPrantare/ggr2glsl/README.md

 ./ggr2glsl < purples.ggr > myGradient.glsl
 ```

-The file myGradient.glsl now contains, among som other functions,
+The file myGradient.glsl now contains, among some other functions,
 `ggr2glsl_color`.
 To use this function, simply pass it a floating point number and you will get
 the respective gradient color.